 Budget

-Coming in below $100, the two budget options on our list are the Sierra Designs Hale Snap Pullover and our top budget pick, the REI Co-op Trailmade Fleece Jacket.
-Both of these jackets are durable, comfy, and ideal for casual use.
-They’re great for sitting around at a campfire or running errands on a fall morning.
-They lack the technical aspects and high price of other fleeces that are more suited for active endeavors.
+Coming in below $100, our top budget pick, the REI Co-op Trailmade Fleece Jacket, is durable, comfy, and ideal for casual use.
+It’s great for sitting around at a campfire or running errands on a fall morning but lacks the technical aspects and high price of other fleeces that are more suited for active endeavors.

 Mid-Tier

-Most fleece jackets on our list fall within the $130-190 realm.
-Our best overall, the Patagonia R1 Air Full-Zip Hoody and most stylish option, The North Face Denali 2 Jacket fall here.
-This category also has our favorite jacket for active pursuits, the Black Diamond Coefficient Hoody.
+Most fleece jackets on our list fall within the $130-190 range.
+Our best overall, the Patagonia R1 Air Full-Zip Hoody and most stylish option, the Cotopaxi Teca Fleece Hooded Full-Zip Jacket ($140) fall here.
+This category also has our favorite jacket for active pursuits, the Black Diamond Coefficient Hoody and our favorite ultralight option, The North Face FUTUREFLEECE Full-Zip Hoodie ($170).
 Mid-tier fleeces are designed for a variety of activities.
 They have a wide range of features (or lack them) and can also be very technical or not.

 Premium

 Anything above $200 packs a price tag that may give you pause.
 However, these are typically extremely lightweight and technical fleeces sure to perform in all conditions.
-For example, the Patagonia R1 TechFace Hoodie ($219), Arcโteryx Kyanite AR Hoody ($200), and the Rab Ascendor Summit Hoody ($200) are all designed to deliver mobility and warmth for more active applications.
+For example, the Patagonia R1 TechFace Hoody ($219), Arc’teryx Kyanite AR Hoody ($200), and the Rab Ascendor Summit Hoody ($200) are all designed to deliver mobility and warmth for more active applications.

 The Rab Ascendor is breathable and has body mapping that keeps heat in where you want it and ventilation where you need it.
 The Pataognia R1 Techface is a favorite of serious mountain athletes due to its ability to perform in high-output activities.